 Schedule reports to be generated and released under specific criteria; traffic or sales milestones, notable changes or disruptions in your analytics, and site outages are all factors that can be used to trigger automatic reporting with a variety of tools, so you never miss important occurrences.

-That’s it for this giant list of blog traffic hacks; anything to add to our list of content marketing ideas?
+That’s it for this giant list of blog traffic hacks; anything to add to our list of tips and ideas for increasing blog traffic?
 I’d love to hear from you in the comments.